The Black Vulture: Critical response

 In 1917, the Book Club of California asked Sterling to select out of all his sonnets his favorite thirty-five to include in an artistically designed, limited edition book, Thirty-Five Sonnets.
 Sterling chose "The Black Vulture" as one of his favorites.
 Six years later, Sterling again chose "The Black Vulture" when New York publishing firm Henry Holt and Company asked Sterling to choose from all the poems he'd written in his first 25 years as a poet to form a collection of his Selected Poems.
 Reviewing that book in the New York Post, poet and critic William Rose Benét wrote: “As for ‘The Black Vulture,’ I think it is one of the finest sonnets in the language.”
 Elsewhere in the New York Post, critic Christopher Morley called it "a noble sonnet" and reprinted it.
+In 1926, shortly before his death, Sterling listed his favorite sonnets and sent his list to a publisher as a proposed pamphlet.
+Out of more than 500 sonnets Sterling wrote, he included "The Black Vulture" as one of his seventeen favorites.
 Poet Robinson Jeffers encountered the poem in a poetry anthology and wrote to Sterling: “Your ‘Black Vulture’ stood out in it like a mountain peak.”